cbaggers/varjo/README.md

 - Rolling translate, where out vars from one stage can be automatically fed into the next
 - Easy to extend (API still in progress)

+### Documentation

+The user guide can be found in [docs/user-guide.md](docs/user-guide.md)

+The reference documentation for the compiler can be found [here](http://techsnuffle.com/varjo/varjo-reference.html)

+The reference documentation for the Vari language can be found [here](http://techsnuffle.com/varjo/vari-reference.html)

 ### Installing

 Run `(ql:quickload :varjo)` at your REPL.